Volcano-T/garden-ecommerce-website/README.md

 # garden-ecommerce-website
-.py files
+<br>.py files
-other files are in other repo
+<br>other files are in other repo
-need professional python compiler and database management softwere to run this project database table and varriable names must be same
+<br>need professional python compiler and database management softwere to run this project
+<br>database table and varriable names must be same